Definition: Real wage unemployment occurs when wages are set above the equilibrium level causing the supply of labour to be greater than demand.

 The basis of classical economics revolves around labour markets and the assumption of labour markets which perfectly clear.
 One fundamental idea is that wages above the market clearing equilibrium will cause unemployment.

 Some economists go so far as to say all unemployment reflects disequilibrium in the labour market. – If wages were allowed to fall to the market clearing level, then unemployment would be solved.
 Therefore classical economists place great emphasis on reducing the power of trades unions and legislation which leads to artificially high real wages.

-However, other economists argue that cutting wages is not such a simplistic solution.
+However, other economists, such as Keynes argue that cutting wages is not such a simplistic solution.

 Also: Paradox of toil